kaiinui/cocproxy/README.md

 CocProxy
 ========

-A proxy which can stub certain URL to a local file.
+A proxy which can stub certain URL to a local file / caches every URL access.

 Usage
 ===